Choose a Language

 MATERIAL BENEFITS OF COMPOSTELA

-In the 16th century the Catholic Monarchs established the Royal Hospital Foundation and ordered the construction of the building that today occupies the Hostal de los Reyes Católicos.
-The pilgrims when presenting the Compostella acquired the right to be hosted free of charge for three days.
-In 1954 it became a Parador de Turismo, which, according to what is said in the OFFICE OF WELCOME TO THE PILGRIM, continues to offer free meals to the first pilgrims who every day appear at the Hostel with the "Compostella", or a photocopy of it .
+In the 16th century the Catholic Monarchs They constituted the Royal Hospital Foundation and ordered the construction of the building that today occupies the Hostal de los Reyes Católicos.
+The pilgrims when presenting the Compostella acquired the right to be hosted free of charge during three days.
+In 1954 it became a Parador de Turismo, which, according to the PILGRIM'S WELCOME OFFICE, continues to offer free meals to the first 10 pilgrims who come to the hostel each day with the "Compostella", or a photocopy of the herself.

 DIPLOMA OF HAVING COMPLETED THE WAY